narlock/UsefulItems/README.md

 ### Other Enhancements
 - When stairs are broken, they will drop the actual stair block when broken with any Pickaxe/Axe.
+- When boats are broken, they will drop the boat item instead of breaking into planks and sticks.

 ## Demo